johnmarkschofield/schof.org/content/poetry/walking-down-winston.md

 homeless are just as segregated as the rest of us.

 There's people grew up with me in the Valley never been to East LA;
-never been to Crenshaw; never been south of the 10 except to go to the
+never been to Crenshaw; never been south of the 10 except along the beaches
-airport even if they live their whole lives in LA; in my part of Skid
+even if they live their whole lives in LA; in my part of Skid
 Row it's all black, all black; the whites live over by the 110 freeway
 in the alleys and under the overpasses and behind the lots where I used
 to park to work when I didn't live downtown and the blacks have skid row